BS\Delta Es and BSDEs with non-Lipschitz drivers: Comparison, convergence and robustness: Introduction

-In this paper we start with a careful analysis of BS$\Delta$Es.
-Central to our approach is Theorem \ref{thmcomp} which provides a comparison principle for BS$\Delta$Es.
+In this paper, we start with a careful analysis of BS$\Delta$Es.
+Central to our approach is Theorem~\ref{thmcomp} which provides a comparison principle for BS$\Delta$Es.
 It requires drivers that can grow faster than linearly but strictly less than quadratically in $z$.
-Our main convergence results are Theorems \ref{thmone} and \ref{thmtwo}.
-Theorem \ref{thmone} shows that if $f$ grows less than quadratically in $z$, then for any terminal condition $\xi$ there exist terminal conditions $\xi^N$ for the sequence of BS$\Delta$Es, converging to $\xi$ in $L^2$, such that for the solutions $Y^N$ and $Y$ of the corresponding BS$\Delta$Es and the limiting BSDE one has \be \sup_{0\le t\le T} |Y^N_t - Y_t| \stackrel{(N\rightarrow\infty)}{\to} 0 \quad \mbox{in } L^2. \ee Furthermore, if $\xi$ is of the form $\xi=\varphi(W_{s_1},\cdots,W_{s_n})$ for a uniformly continuous function $\varphi$, then the $\xi^N$ can be chosen as $\xi^N=\varphi(W^N_{s_1},\cdots,W^N_{s_n})$.
-In Theorem \ref{thmtwo} we prove that if $f(t,\omega,y,z)$ is also assumed to be convex in $z$, then \eqref{convYN} holds for every sequence $\xi^N$ of discrete-time terminal conditions converging in $L^2$ to the continuous-time terminal condition $\xi$.
-As a corollary one obtains that if $(W^N, \xi^N)$ is close to $(W,\xi)$ in distribution, then $Y^N$ is close to $Y$ in distribution too.
+Kobylanski~\cite{21} showed existence, comparison and uniqueness of solutions to BSDEs with general bounded terminal conditions and drivers of quadratic growth in $z$.
+However, in discrete time the situation is different.
+Example~\ref{ex2} shows that neither a general comparison principle nor convergence of solutions for diminishing step sizes can hold for BS$\Delta$Es if the drivers grow quadratically in $z$.
+Our main convergence results are Theorems \ref{thmone} and~\ref{thmtwo}.
+Theorem~\ref{thmone} shows that if $f^N$ and $f$ grow less than quadratically in $z$, then for any bounded terminal condition $\xi$ for the BSDE, there exist bounded terminal conditions $\xi^N$ for the BS$\Delta$Es such that the corresponding solutions $Y^N$ converge to the solution $Y$ of the BSDE in the following sense: